AVUELO

 • Acquired repeat airborne data over methane sources, including Gatun Lake and a large landfill near Panama City.

-Stats – Terrestrial ground campaign in Panama:
+Stats – 2025 terrestrial ground campaign in Panama:

 • Completed 28 days of in situ terrestrial collections.